 The full collection which features earrings, bracelet, and a show stopping necklace, is rumoured to have been a gift from Sheikh Zayed bin Sultan Al Nahyan of the United Arab Emirates, however it’s not officially confirmed.

-Taking a close look at the emerald tassel parure, our jewellery experts estimate it to be worth over £550,000.
+Taking a close look at the emerald tassel parure, jewellery experts at Steven Stone estimated it to be worth over £550,000.

 Diamond expert, Maxwell Stone, said: “The earrings from the Queen’s emerald parure collection are exquisite.
 Featuring pear shaped green emeralds set in yellow gold, the knot design drop earrings are completed with round brilliant diamonds.
 This stunning pair is likely to be worth over £50,000 alone.